What are design checklists?

 - Is the design mindfully crafted?

-- Will the design create a positive response from the user?
+- Will the design create an emotional design for the user?

 - Has the developer team evaluated and confirmed the functionality of the design?